Chapter 4

 Less than two minutes later, there was a knock on the door.

-I opened the door to see Sophia with red-rimmed eyes.
+I opened it to see Sophia with red-rimmed eyes.

-"Alice, I heard about Alex messing with you.
-I scolded him.
+"Alice, I heard about Alex playing that trick on you.
+I gave him a talking-to.
 I'm so glad you're okay."

 "But you should still go see Grandma.
 After all, she's an elder."
 As Sophia spoke, she reached out to take my hand.